-In 2014, through passage of Council Resolution No. 2014-225, the City of Fresno adopted Findings of Fact related to Significant and Unavoidable Effects as well as Statements of Overriding Considerations in order to certify MEIR SCH No. 2012111015 for purposes of adoption of the Fresno General Plan.
+In 2014, through passage of Council Resolution No. 2014-225, the City of Fresno adopted Findings of Fact related to Significant and Unavoidable Effects as well as

+Statements of Overriding Considerations in order to certify MEIR SCH No. 2012111015 for purposes of adoption of the Fresno General Plan.
 Section 15093 of the California Environmental Quality Act requires the lead agency to balance the benefits of a proposed project against its unavoidable environmental risks in determining whether to approve the project.

-The adopted Statements of Overriding Considerations for the MEIR addressed Findings of Significant Unavoidable Impacts within the categories/areas of Agricultural Resources; citing specific economic, legal, social, technological, or other considerations, including provision of employment opportunities for highly trained workers as project goals, each and all of which were deemed and considered by the Fresno City Council to be benefits, which outweighed the unavoidable adverse environmental effects attributed to development occurring within the City of Fresno Sphere of Influence (SOI), consistent with the land uses, densities, and intensities set forth in the Fresno General Plan.
+The adopted Statements of Overriding Considerations for the MEIR addressed Findings of Significant Unavoidable Impacts within the categories/areas of Agricultural Resources; citing specific economic, legal, social, technological, or other considerations, including provision of employment opportunities for highly trained workers as project goals, each and all of which were deemed and considered by the Fresno City Council to be benefits, which outweighed the unavoidable adverse environmental effects attributed to development occurring within the City of Fresno SOI, consistent with the land uses, densities, and intensities set forth in the Fresno General Plan.

-Several properties located along the north, south and east sides of the major street alignment continue to be utilized for agricultural purposes and have been sparsely developed with rural single family residences.
-Properties to the north are also being developed with heavy industrial uses.

-The major (arterial) street segment for East Central Avenue between State Route 41 and South Cedar Avenue is designated within the circulation element of the Fresno General Plan.
-The Official Plan Lines are proposed for purposes of facilitating a planned alignment and widths for the respective street segment.
+Properties located along the south and east sides of the proposed super arterial street alignment continue to be utilized for agricultural purposes and have been sparsely developed with rural single family residences.
+The proposed super arterial street segment for South Temperance Avenue between East Jensen Avenue and the on- and off-ramps of Freeway 180 are designated in the circulation element of the Fresno General Plan.
+The OPLs are proposed for purposes of facilitating a planned alignment and widths for the respective street segment.

-The designated major street segment is located primarily within incorporated and unincorporated areas which have not yet been developed but are planned for future development in a manner which is consistent with the Fresno General Plan.
+The designated super arterial street segment is located primarily within the City which has not yet been developed, but is planned for future urban development in a manner which is consistent with the Fresno General Plan.
 Construction of the public street segment will occur incrementally with future development in the area in a manner consistent with the goals, objective and policies of the Fresno General Plan as referenced herein above.
-Therefore, the project will not result in the conversion of active farmland to non-agricultural use; result in the premature conversion of agricultural lands; or, constitute a detriment to the management of agricultural resources and/or facilities important to the metropolitan area beyond that which has been previously analyzed and evaluated within the MEIR.
+Therefore, the project will not result in the conversion of active farmland to non-agricultural use, result in the premature conversion of agricultural lands; or constitute a detriment to the management of agricultural resources and/or facilities important to the metropolitan area beyond that which has been previously analyzed and evaluated within the MEIR.